-Construction work for the Mosman High School upgrade is underway.
+Construction work for the new primary school in Edmondson Park is underway.
 The following activities are planned for the upcoming weeks (works will be outlined).
 You can contact us directly using the details below to discuss any aspect of this work.